privacy-scaling-explorations/zkevm-specs/specs/mpt/scope.md

                                                     *{BL 99}
 ```

-When a leaf is added to the position where some leaf already existed (not the same position,
+When a leaf is added to the position where some leaf already existed,
 a new branch is inserted.
-The constraints for an account leaf in a newly added branch are
+The constraints for an account leaf in a newly added branch are implemented
 in `account_leaf_key_in_added_branch.rs` and for a storage leaf in `leaf_key_in_added_branch.rs`.

 Note that a branch placeholder is inserted to maintain the layout.
 That means that a placeholder